 If you’re looking for a tent for your next camping trip, you have several styles to choose from.
-Each type of tent is suited to different activities.
+Each type is suited to different activities.

-Check out descriptions of some of the most common tent styles below:
+Check out descriptions of some of the most common styles below:

 How to compare tents